Tinea (overview) B35.-

 This section has been translated automatically.

-Dermatophytes as pathogens of tinea are represented worldwide with different incidence and prevalence.
-The incidence of dermatomycoses depends mainly on local factors such as outside temperatures, skin perfusion and individual susceptibility.
-Thus, prevalences of tinea pedis in certain cohorts (e.g. soldiers) are between 10 and 15%.
+Dermatophytes as pathogens of tinea are represented worldwide with varying incidence and prevalence.
+The incidence of dermatomycoses depends primarily on local factors such as outside temperatures, skin penetration and individual susceptibility.
+The prevalence of tinea pedis in certain cohorts (e.g. soldiers) is between 10 and 15%.
+In larger collectives with dermatomycoses, onychomycosis and tinea pedis are the most common (Hansen I et al. 2021).

 Clinical features